BradleyCodeU/bradleycodeu.github.io/_wd/bootstrap/bootstrapclubcarousel.md

-<p>You will be creating a new version of your club page.
+You will be creating a new version of your club page.
 This time you MUST include:

 - a Bootstrap 4 Carousel
 - Google Material Icons
 - Google Fonts